gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book1.jpg" alt="">

+* **Little Mathematics Library** by *MIR Publishers*: These books include short introductory material (without much detail) on various topics which can help student to get an idea of different fields of mathematics, written especially for high school students preparing for Olympiad.
+All of these can be downloaded legally from [mirtitles.org](http://mirtitles.org/2012/09/06/little-mathematics-library-taking-stock/).
 * **Mathematical Circles (Russian Experience)** by *Fomin, Genkin, and Itenberg* : A thought provoking book for students of class VIII & IX
 * **Non-Routine Problems in Mathematics** by *AMTI (Editor: V. K. Krishnan)* : Lovely book but has few wrong solutions for problems posed in exercises
+* **Challenge and Thrill of Pre-College Mathematics** by *Krishnamurthy, Pranesachar,Ranganathan and Venkatachala*: I learned geometry and combinatorics from this book, was fascinated by the Friendship theorem and the work of Erdos.
+* **A primer on Number Sequences** by *Shailesh Shirali* : A plethora of sequences!
+* **A Mathematical Mosaic: Patterns & Problem-Solving** by *Ravi Vakil*: One of my favorite book (but sadly not available in India, bought it from the USA).
+* **Hands-on Geometry** by *Christopher M. Freeman*: Lovely book !
+A step-by-step  guide to learning constructions
 * **Problem-Solving Strategies** by *Arthur Engel*: This book is more than enough for someone preparing for olympiads.
 I found the problems in this book to be quite hard but satisfying.
 * **The Art and Craft of Problem Solving** by *Paul Zeitz*: The first four chapters of this book taught me how to streamline my thinking process.